publiclab/publiclab-archive/notes/patcoyle/02-22-2014/initial-ndvi-results-with-a1200-with-internal-wratten-25.md

 ---
-title: 'Updated initial NDVI results from A1200 with internal Wratten 25'
-tagnames: ndvi, a1200, infrared-camera, infrablue, wratten25a, a490
+title: "Updated initial NDVI results from A1200 with internal Wratten 25"\ntagnames: 'ndvi, a1200, infrared-camera, infrablue, wratten25a, a490'
 author: patcoyle
 path: /notes/patcoyle/02-22-2014/initial-ndvi-results-with-a1200-with-internal-wratten-25.md
 nid: 10055